-Keith A. Erekson is an internationally acclaimed writer, speaker, and public historian.
-He currently serves as director of the Church History Library of The Church of Jesus Christ of Latter-day Saints, a state-of-the-art facility dedicated to preserving and sharing the history of the faith and its members.
+Keith A. Erekson is an author, teacher, and public historian who serves as director of the Church History Library of The Church of Jesus Christ of Latter-day Saints, a state-of-the-art facility dedicated to preserving and sharing the history of the faith and its members.

 Erekson is a widely-sought expert on public engagement with history.
 He speaks often to public audiences and the media, directs workshops with school teachers and history professionals, and consults with leaders of historical sites and commemorations.
 He is a popular speaker at BYU Education Week, RootsTech, and other LDS conferences and events.

 Erekson has authored numerous books and articles about public interest in history, including book-length studies of popular commemoration of Abraham Lincoln and the debate over the social studies curriculum in Texas.
 His work has been published in numerous scholarly journals, including the Journal of American History, The History Teacher, the Journal of the Abraham Lincoln Association, the Oral History Review, and various Mormon studies journals.